existme/MyDotFiles/help.md

 ╠═══════╣ Key mapping ╠════════╬═════════════════════════════════════════════════════════════════════╣
 ║                              ║                                                                     ║
 ║                              ║                                                                     ║
-║ :verbose imap <tab>          ║ Show where the kepmap is defined and in which file/plugin           ║ ║ :scripts                     ║ Shows all effective scripts                                         ║ ║                              ║                                                                     ║
+║ :verbose imap <tab>          ║ Show where the keymap is defined and in which file/plugin           ║ ║ :scripts                     ║ Shows all effective scripts                                         ║ ║ :map                         ║ Show all keymaps                                                    ║
+║ F9        :call ExportMap()  ║ Exports all keymapping to /tmp/vi_maps.txt and opens it in vim      ║
 ║                              ║                                                                     ║
 ╠═══╣ Syntax Highlighter ╠═════╬═════════════════════════════════════════════════════════════════════╣
 ║                              ║                                                                     ║